cognitect-labs/vase/samples/petstore-full/README.md

 ### Category and Tag

+#### Usage

 Before adding a pet, at least one category and tag should be added.

-These two models are quit simple.
-Operations are POST and GET only.
+- POST /categories
+- POST /tags

-You can add multiple categories/tags at the same time by POST.
+      You can add multiple categories/tags at the same time.
-GET will return all categories or tags.
+      Input data format is the exactly the same as Example Value.

+- GET /categories
+- GET /tags

+      You can find all categories/tags

+#### What to see in category/tag section

+Those sections are very basic.
+It's good to see how Swagger UI works.
+Also, if you look at the descriptor, you can easily figure out how Vase works.

 ### Pet

+#### Usage

 Once more than one categories and tags are added, you can add pets.
 If you add at least one pet, you can update(PUT), delete or make a queries.